There is breaking news out there, ladies and gentlemen.

 They are worried he will never be found.

-They are worried that he will never be found, and therefore he will never face justice.
+They are worried that he will never be found and therefore he will never face justice.

 It won't happen.

-That's what their big fear is that somebody has helped uh George Zimmerman to flee the country.
+Somebody has helped George Zimmerman to flee the country.

 Now, if he fled the country, where would he go, Snerdley?